 In the Artist’s Way, Julia Cameron talks about thinking about what you can do to work towards your creative goals each year, each month, each week and each day.
 I love this, as it always means your working towards your big goal.

 Also, remember to think about your weekly routine – the things you do every week.
-This may be acting class or yoga.
+This may be acting class, yoga, networking events, or self-promotion activities.
 Remember to make a note of these.

 Write a list of your weekly commitments and goals.
 These will become the basis of your actor’s schedule.

 Then, think about the things you need to do to achieve your goal.
-These might include learning lines, working on an accent, researching, character work, or reading acting techniques.
+These might include learning lines, working on an accent, researching, character work, script study, or reading acting techniques.

 Consider How Much Time You Need